aoyagikouhei/reqwest-builder-retry-rs/README.md

-# reqwest-retry-rs
+# reqwest-builder-retry-rs

-This is reqwest retry library.
+This is reqwest builder retry library.

 ## Features
 ### default